 No Slavery in Paradise

 It is interesting to note here that Aquinas here implies that a person has a kind of ownership over his or her own self.
 This is suggested by his words that “it is a grievous matter to anyone to yield to another what ought to be one’s own.”
 The use of the concept of “one’s own” implies that a person has a kind of ownership over the self or purpose of one’s life, which is implied by the granting of free will.
-Though he seems to have this view of ownership over the self, he does not see a contradiction with his view that private property does not exist Paradise, by which he typically means ownership over external things.4)See my earlier discussion of Aquinas’s views on this point.
-John Locke will later explicitly argue that a person has a kind of ownership over the self, at least over one’s labor, and it is this ownership that makes private property natural, even in the possession of things for food
+Though he seems to have this view of ownership over the self, he does not see a contradiction with his view that private property does not exist Paradise, by which he typically means ownership over external things.See my earlier discussion of Aquinas’s views on this point.
+John Locke will later explicitly argue that a person has a kind of ownership over the self, at least over one’s labor, and … Continue reading

 In an important sense for Aquinas, therefore, we can say that slavery is analogous to private property.
 Neither appear in Paradise but are both treated as reasonable and beneficial extensions to the natural law.
-This parallelism between slavery and private property makes sense in Aquinas’s framework, since slavery is arguably also a form of ownership, and ownership has no place in Paradise.5)Previously, I’ve discussed the question of why private property is beneficial to human beings in Aquinas’s view and does not contradict natural law.
-I’ll come back to this question and ask the same of slavery.
-For if slavery is forbidden in Paradise because it implies taking away a person’s power to pursue the proper good, how can slavery exist without contradicting nature in the state after Paradise?
+This parallelism between slavery and private property makes sense in Aquinas’s framework, since slavery is arguably also a form of ownership, and ownership has no place in Paradise.Previously, I’ve discussed the question of why private property is beneficial to human beings in Aquinas’s view and does not contradict natural law.
+I’ll come back to this question … Continue reading

 On Government and Subjects in Paradise